roundyyy/intelligent_mesh_combiner/README.md

 3. In the IntelligentMeshCombiner window:
    - Assign the selected parent object to the "Parent Object" field.
-   - Adjust the "Grouping Radius" to control how close objects need to be to form a group.
+   - Choose between Proximity-Based and K-Means clustering algorithms.
+   - Adjust the parameters for your chosen algorithm:
-   - Set the "Subgroup Radius" for creating smaller clusters within large groups.
+     - For Proximity-Based: Set the "Grouping Radius" and "Subgroup Radius"
+     - For K-Means: Set the "Number of Clusters (K)" and "Max Iterations"
-   - Adjust the "Triangle Limit" to control when subgroups are created.
+   - Set the "Triangle Limit" to control when subgroups are created.
    - Configure additional options like rebuilding lightmap UVs, adding mesh colliders, etc.
+   - Adjust the gizmo sphere opacity and scale for better visualization in the scene view.

 4. Click "Rebuild Clusters" to analyze the objects and visualize the groupings in the scene view.
-   - Main groups will be displayed as orange spheres, with subtle color variations for different materials.
+   - Main groups will be displayed as colored spheres, with subtle variations for different materials.
    - Subgroups will appear as green spheres.
    - Groups exceeding the triangle limit will be shown in red.